TaurVil/VilgalysFogel_Amboseli_admixture/02_local-ancestry-calling/02.1.LCLAE/README.md

 This folder contains instructions and scripts for generating local ancestry calls and tracts from genotype data using LCLAE (Wall et al. 2016 Molecular Ecology: https://doi.org/10.1111/mec.13684, https://github.com/jdwall02/LCLAE).
 You must download LCLAE for these scripts (available here: https://github.com/jdwall02/LCLAE)

-FIrst, we will need an input file of genotype calls from Amboseli baboons as well as yellow baboons and anubis baboons masked for putative introgression.
-This vcf (`amboseli_with_masked_refpanel.vcf.gz`) can be produced from `masked_yellow_and_anubis.vcf.gz`, which will be available on Zenodo (see also Section 01.3), and `amboseli.vcf.gz` (see section 01.2).
-We will convert these genotype data into genotype likelihoods using LCLAE's `filtbaboon2b` function.
-In the script run.01.LCLAE_get_genolik.sh, you will need to specify the total number of individuals in the vcf after calling the filtbaboon1b function (currently XXX is used as a placeholder for this number).
+FIrst, we create an input file of genotype calls from Amboseli baboons as well as yellow baboons and anubis baboons masked for putative introgression.
+This vcf (`amboseli_with_masked_refpanel.vcf.gz`) can be produced from `masked_yellow_and_anubis.vcf.gz`, which is available on Zenodo (doi://10.5281/zenodo.5199534; see section 01.3), and `amboseli.vcf.gz` (see section 01.2).
+We convert these genotype data into genotype likelihoods using LCLAE's `filtbaboon2b` function.
+In the script run.01.LCLAE_get_genolik.sh, XXX needs to be replaced with the number of individuals in the vcf file.

 ```console
 # get list of individuals in the vcf file in the order that they appear in the vcf file